 Threat level: Low-Medium

-The current travel safety advice for visiting Paraguay is to remain cautious when using transport links, due to car jackings and similar violent offences.
+The current travel advice for Paraguay is to remain cautious when using transport links, due to car jackings and similar violent offences.
 Be aware of natural weather disasters (the recommended time of year to visit the country is throughout its winter period) and be cautious of domestic terrorism.

 Intelligent Protection International Limited provides Executive Protection services in South America.
 If you are interested in these services, please visit: Bodyguards in Latin America.